berlinbrown/lightreports/README.md

     * Search tools using Linux or Win32 applications (unxutils).
     * Create PDF Documents with PDF create tools.
     * Built on Java 1.5 and the Clojure programming language.

+This tool also is useful for editing and viewing log4j log files.